Makadrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4-empty describes to create file
+5-execute describes to execute file